 There are different types of undergraduate student loans to help pay for college

-- Any student not qualifying for financial aid is entitled to borrow up to the maximum in Direct Unsubsidized Loans, which for a freshman would be $5,500.
+- Even students who do not qualify for need-based financial aid are entitled to borrow up to the maximum in Direct Unsubsidized Loans.

-- The interest rate on federal Direct Loans disbursed between July 1, 2019 and March 13, 2020 was 4.53 percent.
+- The interest rate on federal Direct Loans disbursed between July 1, 2020 and June 30, 2021 is 2.75% (though temporarily at 0% due to executive order).
 Interest rates are set annually by Congress in late May or early June and are based on the yield of the 10-year Treasury note.
-There is every indication that the interest rate for loans that will be disbursed this coming school year between July 1, 2020 and June 30, 2021 will hit historic lows, possibly 3 percent or lower, making borrowing significantly less expensive for families.
+The fee for these loans is about 1%.

 - To begin the process of applying for financial aid and federal loans, the student must submit the FAFSA (Free Application for Federal Student Aid).
 The FAFSA becomes available on October 1 of the student’s senior year.
 The form is completed online, and submitted once to the Department of Education, who processes it and distributes it to each school the student has listed on the form.
 Institutional financial aid deadlines vary—some may be as early as November 1 of the student’s senior year.
 So it is crucial that the FAFSA is submitted prior the earliest deadline.